'Unmaking' a move: Correcting motion blur in single-photon images

-Category: Environment Hits: 6Single-photon imaging is the future of high-speed digital photography and vastly surpasses conventional cameras in low-light conditions.
+Category: Environment Hits: 16Single-photon imaging is the future of high-speed digital photography and vastly surpasses conventional cameras in low-light conditions.
 However, fixing the blurring caused by the motion of independent objects remains challenging.
 Recently, researchers at developed an innovative de-blurring approach that accurately estimates the motion of individual objects and adjusts the final image accordingly.
 Their strategy produces high-quality images even in complex dynamic scenes and may find applications in medicine, science, and security.

 Read more https://www.sciencedaily.com/releases/2021/05/210510133143.htm